Live From EuropeSaturday, July 4

 Women hold just 20 of space jobs 62 years after Tereshkova's flight

-5 articles·5 sources·updated about 3 hours ago·View in graph
+5 articles·5 sources·updated 17 days ago·View in graph

 Story Timeline